 The Peer Mentoring Group

-The studio artists will be working with an extended peer mentoring group of practitioners, meeting monthly to give support and critical feedback on each others practices.
+The studio artists worked with an extended peer mentoring group of practitioners, meeting monthly to give support and critical feedback on each others practices.
 The artists participating in this group are Daria Blum, Sean Burns, Krasimira Butseva, Sarah Carne, Andrew Rickett, Madeleine Lohrum, Mark Goldby and Matthew Nightingale.
+Since the end of the award this group of artists have continued meeting under the name BLUNTBLUNTInvisibleMaterialwriteup v.4jun

 In previous years the Lifeboat award provided a shared studio and a series of studio visits/group crits from curators and gallerists coordinated by a studio mentor.
 You can read about the experiences of past Life Boat awardees here.